Understanding Health Fragility and Stability Margins

 - sleep + pain + inflammation

-4. Use micro-stabilizers throughout the day
+4. Notice small stabilizers throughout the day

-Stability often rebuilds through small, repeated actions:
+Stability may be supported by small, repeated actions:

 - temperature management